PDF download Download Article

 • Origin: Greek

-V sign It’s possible to make the V-sign while forming a fist with the palm facing out, and then extending the parted middle and index fingers to make a “V” shape.
+4. This hand sign is probably the most universal symbol of peace, according to Carter.[5]
+It’s possible to make the V-sign while forming a fist with the palm facing out, and then extending the parted middle and index fingers to make a “V” shape.
 It was first used by Winston Churchill in 1941 as a symbol of victory during World War II.
 However, it was most famously used by those protesting the Vietnam War in the 1960s.
-The V sign is used today as a hand gesture in photographs and by some K-pop entertainers.
+Today, it’s used as a hand gesture in photographs and by some K-pop entertainers.

 • Origin: Europe